 Lyft Driver Review (and some random advice)

-Prime Time is an awesome thing.
-It kicks on during times of heavy demand and encourages more drivers to get out on the road.
-Prime Time earnings can increase the ride fare anywhere from 25% to 200% depending on demand and the amount of drivers.
+Prime Time kicks in during times of heavy demand and it lets drivers earn an extra on top of the usual base fare.
+Prime Time earnings can increase the ride fare anywhere from 25% to 200%.

 Power Driver Bonuses